A-Cdeveloper/Capaciteam-Challenge/README.md

 # Capaciteam Challenge

-A modern React application for browsing and managing Irish legislation bills with advanced filtering, pagination, favorites functionality, and interactive modal details with bilingual support.
+A React application for browsing and managing legislation bills with advanced filtering, pagination, favorites functionality, and interactive modal details with bilingual support.

 ## Features